JuliaDocs/Julia-Cheat-Sheet/_includes/en/What-is.md

 Julia allows you to generate code automagically thanks to Lisp-inspired macros.

-Julia was born in 2012.
+Julia was created in 2012.